Robert J. Schneider

 Lana asked, "Could your father spending so much time on his hobbies have caused some conflict with your mother?"

 "There were some minor arguments over that but it was mild stuff, nothing major.
-The only time I heard them really argue recently was when my father found a place the would do DNA tests for seemingly cheap prices.
+The only time I heard them really argue recently was when my father found a place that would do DNA tests for seemingly cheap prices.
 She claimed it was a waste of money that could be spent on more important things."

 Lana asked Michael a few more questions as they went downstairs and outside for a cursory look round the back yard and garage.
 After agreeing that nothing more of importance was left to see, Michael locked up the property.
 They began walking to the nearby subway station since hailing a cab would probably be fruitless at this hour.
 They caught a local so about forty-five minutes later Lana got off at the Grand Central Station stop and walked back to her office building.
 Michael continued on to the Times Square stop.